BrilliantPlugins/wp-geometa/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Store and search spatial metadata like you do any other metadata, but while taking advantage of MySQL native spatial types and indexes.
+Store and search spatial metadata like any other metadata, but while taking advantage of MySQL spatial types and indexes.

 == Description ==